fullstack-decal/fullstackdecal/src/pages/Syllabus.md

 ### Attendance

 Attendance at lectures is mandatory.
-You are permitted 4 absences for the semester which are automatically applied and can be used for any reason.
+You are required to go to at least 15/20 lectures this semester to recieve a P in this course.
+This allows 5 absences to be taken for any reason.
+Please don't email us about excusing these absences.
 If you exceed this limit, it may result in an NP or in exceptional circumstances, an incomplete.
 Our curriculum moves fairly quickly in order to cover everything you need in order to become a full-fledged developer, so it's imperative that you stay up-to-date with each lesson.
+If you do need an excused absence after exhausting your 5, please either private message us on Ed or email us at the email at the top of this syllabus to do so.

 ### Vitamins

-Vitamins are short bite-sized problems designed let you practice the lectures material.
+Vitamins are short bite-sized assignments designed let you practice the lecture material.
 We encourage you to work on the homework problems in small groups, but each student is required to turn in a solution that they have written themselves.

-Vitamins are due the following lecture they are assigned, with a late due date of one week.
-There are NO EXTENSIONS for vitamins.
+Vitamins for a particular lecture are usually assigned the Monday after that lecture week, and are then due the next Monday.
+This gives you a week to do that vitamin, and you should know everything needed to complete that vitamin since it covers content taught in the previous week.

 ### Projects

 Projects are designed to give you heavy-duty experience with the application of course content.
-Projects are graded on correctness.
-You must work on your own for each project with the exception of the final project.
+These projects are designed to be super open-ended, so that they are useful projects to include on a resume after this class.

+In our opinion the projects are by far the most useful part of this class.
+Since they are so open-ended, it really gives you a place to channel your creativity and 'force' you to start on cool side projects that we hope can help with recruiting after this class.
+But please note that since they are so open-ended, the benefit that you get out of it will be as much as the effort you put into it.

+The final project is the best example of this in our course.
+We are very proud that it is basically a blank canvas for you to build anything using all the concepts we have taught you during this course, and during our final week presentations, we have seen some remarkable ideas and executions that could easily be fully fledged websites in their own right.
+Additionally, you are mandated to work in groups of 4-6, which we hope gives everyone real-world experience in software development teams, developing skills that can be easily transferred to industry opportunities after this course.
+This is mainly why we make the participation and successful completion of this final project a requirement for passing this course.
+We are very excited to see what everyone builds this semester!

+Grading for these projects will be very holistic with a very light requirement outline, mainly through a checkoff demo through office hours.
+Please refer to each individual project spec for more information.

 ### Collaboration